 Cyber attacks are on the rise.
-Whilst modern technology presents many conveniences and benefits, there are people who misuse it which can pose a threat to our privacy.
+Whilst modern technology presents many conveniences and benefits, there are people who misuse it which poses a threat to businesses and data privacy globally.

-Let’s take a look at some of history’s biggest cyber attacks
+We can always learn from the past, so let’s take a look at some of history’s biggest cyber attacks:

 1. The Melissa Virus